unfinishedideas/watch-next/README.md

 - build and run the backend with `dotnet run`

 ## Setup database (Database)

 - Install postgreSQL on server
 - Create new `.env` file based on `example.env`
-- Run `python ./database/init.py` to setup a database with some preconfigured users
+- Run `python ./database/init.py` to setup a database and follow prompts

-## Technology
+## Technologies

 - React + Vite
 - Typescript + SWC